tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ### Same Problem, Different Environment

 With the cookie set up to be available as a third-party cookie, we should no longer see constant reloading when rendering our `iframe` on a third-party site.
 However, our need to set the `secure` option may cause us some problems in local development.
 The `secure` flag requires communication over HTTPS.
 For some browsers, this extends to `localhost` as well.
-Thie need for HTTPS means that you will likely now face the same issues you did when interacting with your app in an `iframe` in your local development environment.
+The need for HTTPS means that you will likely now face the same issues you did when interacting with your app in an `iframe` in your local development environment.

-To allow my application's cookies to be set during local development, I decided to set up [SSL in development](https://hexdocs.pm/phoenix/using_ssl.html#ssl-in-development).
+To allow my application's cookies to get set during local development, I decided to set up [SSL in development](https://hexdocs.pm/phoenix/using_ssl.html#ssl-in-development).
 While some browsers will warn about using self-signed certificates (even on localhost), I prefer this method over conditionally setting the `secure` attribute on the cookies.
-I worry that the divergence in options between development and production could lead to hard to reproduce production bugs or accidentally setting less secure options in production.
+I worry that the divergence in options between development and production could lead to hard to reproduce bugs or accidentally setting less secure options in production.

 Phoenix makes setting up local HTTPS development easy and provides a `mix` task to generate self-signed certificates (`mix phx.gen.cert`).
 You then update the application's `Endpoint` to serve `https` and use the self-signed certificates by updating `config/dev.exs`.